-Self-Help Graphics and Art (SHG) was another major community partner for the CSRC during 2003-04# Founded in 1971, SHG is now a leading community-based visual arts institution serving Los Angeles by making art accessible to the Chicano community and involving Chicano and non-Chicano artists in making art# The CSRC and SHG undertook a joint project to increase the capacity of the longstanding art center in East Los Angeles as well as to develop a research collection of prints at UCLA# education Summit Planning Meeting-SePtember 29, 2003-
+Self-Help Graphics and Art (SHG) was another major community partner for the CSRC during 2003-04.
+Founded in 1971, SHG is now a leading community-based visual arts institution serving Los Angeles by making art accessible to the Chicano community and involving Chicano and non-Chicano artists in making art.
+The CSRC and SHG undertook a joint project to increase the capacity of the longstanding art center in East Los Angeles as well as to develop a research collection of prints at UCLA.